EmotionCognitionLab/ET-remove-artifacts/README.md

 **Important Notes**: The "smp_timestamp" values need to be in units of seconds.
 The arrays in the "sample", "smp_timestamp", and "valid" sub-fields need to be the same size.
-Valid values are represented by 1's - some eye-trackers report invalid samples as 1's, so make sure to invert these in that case.
+Valid values are represented by 1's - some eye-trackers report invalid samples as 1's, so make sure to invert these in that case. ß
 ### Loading Data

-Run ET_RemoveArtifacts_App.mlapp from the Matlab command window to start the application.
+To run as a standalone desktop app, simply launch the app.
+Alternatively, you can run ET_RemoveArtifacts_App.mlapp from the Matlab command window if you have a new enough version of Matlab.
 To load the data, go to File -> Load data structure (see below).
 If the data has not yet been processed by ET-Remove-Artifacts, the program automatically applies the blink removal algorithm on the signal using default settings.
 If the data has previously been processed by ET-Remove-Artifacts (i.e., fields created by ET-Remove-Artifacts exist and are populated), the program will not apply blink removal and will simply display the existing outputs stored in the data structure.